Greg-Boggs/easy_breadcrumb/README.txt

-The Easy Breadcrumb module provides a plug-and-play breadcrumb block to be embedded in your pages, typically at some place near the page's header.
+The Easy Breadcrumb module provides a plug-and-play block to be embedded in your pages, typically at some place near the page's header.
+This modules is currently available for Drupal 7.x.

 Easy Breadcrumb uses the current URL (path alias) and the current page's title to automatically extract the breadcrumb's segments and its respective links.
-Easy Breadcrumb is really a plug and play module, it auto-generates the breadcrumb by using the current URL, the user needs dont's need to configure anything to get it working.
+Easy Breadcrumb is really a plug and play module, it auto-generates the breadcrumb by using the current URL, the user needs to do anything to get it working.
+The resulting block will be something like:

-The resulting block will display something like: "Home >> Contact Us" or "Home / Contact us".
-The breadcrumb presentation could vary depending on your module's settings.
+"Home >> Contact Us" or "Home / Contact us".
+The breadcrumb presentation could vary depending on the module's settings.

-*** Module's Configuration ***
+By example, having a URL like "gallery/videos/once-a-time-in-cartagena", EasyBreadcrumb will automatically produces the breadcrumb "Gallery >> Videos >> Once a time in Cartagena" or "Gallery >> Videos >> Once a Time in Cartagena".
+Again, the breadcrumb presentation could vary depending on the module's settings.

+For consistency, Easy Breadcrumb requires the Pathauto module.

+Configuration:

   To start using it, just go to the admin modules page (URL "admin/modules/list"), locate it under the category "others" and activate it, then go to the blocks list page